LambdaTest/documentation/docs/cypress-mochaawesome-report.md

     }}
 ></script>

-# Consolidated Mochawesome Report for Cypress Framework on HyperExecute
+# Consolidated Mochaawesome Report for Cypress Framework on HyperExecute
 * * *
 Cypress is an open-source, end-to-end testing framework made especially for contemporary web applications.
 It enables programmers to create and run tests that mimic user interactions right inside a web browser.
+Contrary to conventional testing frameworks, Cypress runs directly in the browser and uses the same run loop as the application being tested.
+Traditional Selenium-like WebDriver is not required because of this architecture, which offers real-time access to application state.

+LambdaTest allows you to run Playwright tests across 40+ real browsers and operating system combinations.
+This guide will help you on how to generate a Mochaawesome Report for Cypress testing on the LambdaTest platform.

+## Reporters
+***

+Reporters are components or tools that generate human-readable output to display the results of test executions.
+They play a crucial role in providing developers, testers, and other stakeholders with valuable insights into the outcomes of automated tests.
+Reporters take the raw test execution data and format it into a structured and readable presentation.

 ### Built-in Reporters
 There several pre-defined or built-in reporters and since Cypress is built on top of Mocha, that means any reporter built for Mocha can be used with Cypress as well.
 Each reporter may present the test results in a different way, suitable for specific needs or preferences.
 These built-in reporters offer different levels of detail and visualization options, helping developers to understand the test results and identify any potential issues more effectively.